 Self-regulation is a fundamental skill for our socioemotional well-being since it allows us to have healthy interactions and relationships.
 It involves the ability to express and handle strong emotions, cooperate with others, cope with frustration, and solve conflicts.
 Self-regulation allows us to complete our daily activities by having a good enough handle on our emotions and impulses.
 For this reason, when children have trouble self-regulating, everyday tasks like sitting, paying attention, and interacting with peers, become more difficult.

-When we think about child development we tend to imagine babies learning to walk, talk and count.
-We do our best to make sure that our child is on track on all these abilities and that he or she doesn’t have difficulties in the future.
+When we think about child development we tend to imagine babies learning to walk, talk, and count.
+We do our best to make sure that our child is on track on all these abilities and that she doesn’t have difficulties in the future.
 But what about learning to identify and express emotions?
 Aren’t these skills important for the future of our kids too?
 They sure are!
 Actually, the social skills that children learn during the first five years are related to their emotional well-being and their ability to adapt in school.
 Plus, they are critical to form successful and lasting relationships all throughout life.
-Thus, as important as physical, linguistic and cognitive development are, emotional and social development is just as relevant.
+Thus, as important as the physical, linguistic, and cognitive development is, emotional and social development is just as relevant.